A Girl of the Limberlost (novel): Elnora as a high school student

 Elnora is just beginning high school, where her unfashionable dresses add to her difficulty in blending in with the other students.
 She is determined to earn an education, which her mother derides as useless; Mrs. Comstock wants Elnora to remain at home and work as a drudge on their farm.
 Lack of money for tuition and books nearly derail her continued enrollment.

 Her few comforts are the fact that she knows she can excel in school, especially in math and her study of nature; the kindness of her neighbors, Wesley and Margaret Sinton; that Freckles left her a valuable specimens box in the swamp; and that she succeeds in her enterprising scheme to gather and sell artifacts and moths from the Limberlost, which she can store in Freckles's box without her mother's knowledge.
 Elnora is smart and witty, and she loves the outdoors; her heart aches for returned love.
 She soon makes many friends at school.

 Eventually, Elnora wins her mother's love, but only after a few emotional disasters have stricken the Comstock women.

-Firstly, after succeeding in high school for some years, she feels a yearning to play the violin, as her father had done.
+First, after succeeding in high school for some years, Elnora feels a yearning to play the violin, as her father had done.
 Margaret Sinton is able to procure for her the very same violin that Robert Comstock used to play, and Elnora becomes proficient at it.
 She knows that her mother hates the violin, without knowing why, so she must conceal her proficiency.

-Secondly, when Elnora is in her final year of high school, Wesley and Margaret insist that Katharine accompany them to the high school play.
+Second, when Elnora is in her final year of high school, Wesley and Margaret insist that Katharine accompany them to the high school play.
 Katharine has no interest in seeing "what idiotic thing a pack of school children were doing."
-But Katharine is curious about the high school; she enters it to deride it, then finds she admires it; when she hears a violin playing, she enters the school play and discovers Elnora playing "as only a peculiar chain of circumstances puts it in the power of a very few to play."
+But Katharine is curious about the high school; she enters it to deride it, then finds she admires it.
+When she hears a violin playing, she enters the school play and discovers Elnora playing "as only a peculiar chain of circumstances puts it in the power of a very few to play."
 Upon seeing Elnora playing her dead husband's violin to an enthusiastic audience, and realizing that her world has changed irrevocably - "The swamp had sent back the soul of her loved dead and put it into the body of the daughter she resented, and it was almost more than she could endure and live" - Katharine faints.